SWCS Emerging Leaders Program: Grow your career, grow the conservation movement.

 The Soil and Water Conservation Society Emerging Leaders Program is an immersive, interdisciplinary leadership experience designed to nurture the next generation of conservation leaders.
 This initiative blends learning modules, mentorship, and hands-on projects to foster resilient professionals.
 Through experiential learning and skill development, participants will gain the expertise, networks, and passion needed to drive positive change in their communities.

-Through the year, participants will gain professional skills like communication, time management, event planning, public speaking, and creating community.
-They will network with and receive guidance from peers and leaders across disciplines to develop their leadership style and build confidence in their roles.
+Through the year, participants will gain professional skills like time management, event planning, public speaking, and creating community.
+They will network with and receive guidance from peers, program alumni, and other leaders across disciplines to develop their leadership style and build confidence in their roles.

 A full outline of the program is included in the program overview.